 Rather than strictly reporting how much water you should drink, it is more appropriate to view daily hydration based on overall fluid intake.
 For example, not all the fluids that enter your body are water.
 If you drink 8 ounces of coffee, most of those 8 ounces are water, so that counts!

-The recommendation for fluid intake is half your body weight (measured in pounds) in fluid ounces per day.
-So, if you weigh 120lbs, you should drink 60 fl. oz.
-If you weigh 160lbs, you should drink 80 fl. oz, and so on.
+The recommendation for fluid intake is half your body weight (measured in pounds) in fluid ounces, per day.
+Thus, if you weigh 120 lbs, you should drink 60 fl. oz.
+If you weigh 160 lbs, you should drink 80 fl. oz, and so on.

 Many people are concerned with how much water they should drink.
 However, without an appropriate amount of the electrolyte minerals highlighted above, your body will have a more difficult time moving water into cells throughout your body.
 Perhaps the most obvious presentation of a mineral imbalance is in your nerves and muscles.

-Sodium and potassium are necessary for nerve conduction—a mechanism called the sodium-potassium pump which transmits the electrical impulse down a nerve.
+Sodium and potassium are necessary for nerve conduction—a mechanism called the sodium-potassium pump which transmits the electrical impulse along a nerve axon.
 Then, when the nerve impulse reaches a muscle, calcium triggers the muscle contraction, and magnesium plays a role in helping the muscle relax.

 These processes are far more intricate than this simple and vague explanation.
 However, an imbalance of these minerals may affect your muscle contraction.
 For example, insufficient potassium or magnesium may cause muscle cramps or spasm regardless of how much water you consume.

-Do not fear—we have updated recommendations for your mineral intake!
+Below, we have listed the recommendations for electrolyte mineral intake.
 Please be advised that for the purpose of this post, we only discussed these minerals for their importance in hydration, and each of these minerals has many other important roles in your body.

 |Sodium||1.2-1.5 g||Meat, dairy, frozen foods, canned foods, salted nuts, salted pretzels|